gasolin/saihubot/packages/cli/README.md

 # Saihubot-cli

-:robot: Frontend Framework to build :speech_balloon: message/chat bots ops in the :globe_with_meridians: **Command Line**, no server required.
+:robot: Sample :speech_balloon: message/chat bots ops in the :globe_with_meridians: **Command Line**, no server required.

 The Saihubot-cli project is derived from https://github.com/gasolin/saihubot , and can share most of skills between them.

 # Try it

+Run

+`npx saihu tr ecosystem`

+Will trigger the command to search the `ecosystem` from Google Translate (what shortcut `tr` did)

+There are plenty of build-in skills, try `npx saihu help` to see them all.

+## Install Globally

-Install via
+install via

 `npm install -g saihu`